Sundamo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create a script that displace global variables
+Write a script that prints the result of the addition of 128 with the